Paper Clips Project

 The “Paper Clips Project” extended over several years and in 2001 the school dedicated a Children’s Holocaust Memorial, which includes an authentic German railcar filled with a portion of the more than 30 million paper clips they eventually collected.
 A moving documentary, entitled Paper Clips and originally released theatrically in 2004, captures how these students responded to lessons about the Holocaust and how a committed group of children and educators provided hope and inspiration to countless others around the globe.

-To book an official tour of the Children’s Holocaust Memorial at Whitwell Middle School, please email Linda Hooper directly at whitwelltraveler@gmail.com.
+To book an official tour of the Children’s Holocaust Memorial at Whitwell Middle School, please fill out this form.
 For more information on the Children’s Holocaust Memorial, please visit the Whitwell Middle School web site.